 - Introduction to safety measures and use of equipment if an avalanche occurs

 - Qualified, local guide

 Not included in the price

 - Transportation to/from the meeting point in Tromsø

 - Specific trip gear (such as avalanche safety equipment)

 If we are close to departure and the trip is fully booked, don't hesitate to contact us, maybe we can find a way to bring you along.

 Welcome to Lyngen!

-The trip starts on arrival at Magic Mountain Lodge in Lyngen.
+The trip starts on arrival in Tromsø where we will drive together to Magic Mountain Lodge in Lyngen.
 After we have been accommodated to our rooms, we enjoy a hot meal, before the evening will be used to get to know both each other and our guide, while we make a plan for tomorrow.
 If necessary, we talk through the use of avalanche equipment as well, so that everybody is set for the first trip.

 Our first day of skiing